 The youth advocates from Compostela conducted a child’s rights seminar on services and support in cases of child exploitation.

-Child’s rights advocates from Cordova with the support of the Mayor of Cordova conducted a Commercial Sexual Exploitation of Children Awareness and Workshop, and those from the City of Talisay distributed their advocacy materials n coordination with the local government.
+With the support of the Mayor of Cordova, child’s rights advocates from Cordova conducted a Sexual Exploitation of Children Awareness Workshop, and those from the City of Talisay distributed their advocacy materials in coordination with the local government.

 The youths from Consolacion facilitated a child’s rights seminar and advocacy training against sexual exploitation of children in coordination with the Youth Development Officer and Municipal Social Welfare and Development Office of the city.